DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

     file: "adding-single-user-01.png",
     alt: "Add user and set their permissions page"
   },
-  caption: "Figure 3: Add user and set their permissions page" }) }}
+  caption: "Figure 3: Add user and set permissions page" }) }}

+We have removed the need to choose which providers the user belongs to.
+This is because the DfE support user has reached this page in the context of a specific provider, in this example 2Schools Consortium.

+We introduced ‘Save user and add another’ to simplify the addition of multiple users.
+Clicking this button saves the user details and returns the DfE support user back to this page.

+The permissions are optional.

 ### Adding multiple users